 Even Rory got stuck in.

-Sweetcorn take up a lot of space, the yields are low when compared to most other crops (and I’m a self confessed space efficiency fretter) but boy are they worth that space.
+Sweetcorn takes up a lot of space, the yields are low when compared to most other crops (and I’m a self-confessed space efficiency fretter) but boy are they worth that space.

 Badgers permitting, of course.